bharatm11/MidtermProject/readme.md

 [![Coverage Status](https://coveralls.io/repos/github/michael081906/MidtermProject/badge.svg?branch=master)](https://coveralls.io/github/michael081906/MidtermProject?branch=master)
 ---

-## Overview and purpose of the project (what does it do?
-Main Features?
-This should be a write-up of several paragraphs like a short report).
-Include results/performance examples.

 ## Overview and purpose of the project

 This project goal is to develop a module that utilizes PCL library to detect an obstacle in front of a robot.
 This project created eight classes and utilizes them to complete the task.
 First, a class, pclIo, loads point cloud data from file.
 Second, a class, pclStatisticalOutlierRemoval, removes noise in point cloud.
 Third, a class, pclPassThrough, extracts certain range of point cloud data based on setting coordinate threshold.
 Fourth, a class, pclVoxel, down samples point cloud data, making less data to compute.
 Fifth, a class, pclMlsSmoothing, smooths point cloud so that a class such as obstacleIdentify can identify an obstacle more correctly.
 Sixth, a class, obstacleIdentify, extracts a normal vector from a point cloud and identifies whether it is an obstacle.
 Seventh, a class, pclFastTriangular, reconstructs the obstacle’s surface.
 Lastly, a class, pclCloudViewer, displays the results.